meta-company/makex/documents/source/checksums.md

 - The Makex file in which the task was defined.
 Note: Any changes to this file will cause a task to become stale.
 - Any Environment variables _used_ in the Makex File.
 Environment variables which are used in a Makex file are recorded.

-If any of these change, the Task will be re-executed.
+If any of these change, the hash will change, and the Task will be re-executed.

 ## Where hashes are stored